Garratt locomotive: Preservation

 In December 2007, Zimbabwe class 14A Garratt number 509, overhauled in Bulawayo was offloaded in New Zealand for operational preservation by the Mainline Steam trust.
 In early 2011 Zimbabwe 15th class 398 was also delivered to New Zealand for restoration to operating condition by Steam Inc.

 As of December 2020 there is only one place in the world where one can with reasonable confidence view a Garratt in daily operating service.
 Ushuaia, Argentina whilst Dinas in North Wales offers the sight of daily operation for about 10 months of the year.

 In September 2018, South Eastern Zone of Indian Railways made a successful trial run of a Beyer-Garratt numbered 811 from Kharagpur.
 A heritage service is planned and scheduled to start from the upcoming festival season.

 In fiction

 In the movie Big World!
-Big Adventures! of the television program, Thomas & Friends, an EAR 59 class Garratt, named Kwaku, was introduced.
+Big Adventures! of the television programme, Thomas & Friends, an EAR 59 class Garratt named Kwaku was introduced.